sudojunior/sven65-plugininfo-backup/README.md

 ## License

-Rights to the files `config.example.json` and `post.js` belong to myself under UNLICENSE.
+Rights to the files `config.example.json` and `post.js` are licensed to public domain.

-Rights to all files under `./images/*` belong to AngelisaWizard, this repository hosts a backup for their content and the means to repost it in the event it is unrecoverable.

 ## Run Instructions